Gremelody/intelligent-molecular-skeleton-design/README.md

     # On Linux/macOS, activate with:
     # source venv/bin/activate
     ```
-2. Download the `requirements.txt` file from this repository.
-3. Run the following command to install all dependencies (including Jupyter for running notebooks):
+4. Run the following command to install all dependencies (including Jupyter for running notebooks):
     ```bash
     pip install -r requirements.txt jupyterlab
     ```